-You can help Ogeechee Riverkeeper in a number of ways
+You can help Ogeechee Riverkeeper in a number of ways, regardless of your expertise.

 An office assistant will help in the ORK office staff with various assignments including mailings, office organization, and other special projects.
 Preferred skills include basic computing with Microsoft Office, strong written and verbal communication, interest in ORKs mission, and the ability to take initiative and work independently. * This position can be remote or by appointment, as needed. *

 * This position is temporarily unavailable* Education assistants help ORK staff in educational settings, including classroom programs, Adopt-A-Stream workshops, and local festivals.
 These volunteers also assist in the development of educational materials to be utilized in ORK programs.
 Preferred skills include some experience as an educator, a solid base of knowledge concerning natural sciences and environmental issues, and a strong interest in ORKs mission and work.